arabbitplays/Zettelkasten/🔴Fleeting/ModelJoin.md

 ![[Pasted image 20250314134622.png]]
 - The <mark style="background: #FFB86CA6;">theta join</mark> filters additionaly with a given condition, that the instance of the target model has to fulfil

+- With the operators `KEEP ATTRIBUTES`, `KEEP OUTGOING`, `KEEP SUPERTYPE` and so one, parts of the source models can be preserved

 ---

 Origin: MDSD Vorlesung